thecredibleway/thecredibleway-com/docs/jesus/crediblilty/teachings-of-jesus.md

 [Deut 6:5](https://www.biblegateway.com/passage/?search=Deut%206%3A5&version=NKJV) and
 [Lev 19:18](https://www.biblegateway.com/passage/?search=Lev%2019%3A18&version=NKJV), Jesus synthesizes the Law and the Prophets into two simple but profoundly demanding commandments.
-This dual commandment - love of God and love of neighbor - forms the bedrock of Christian ethics.
+This dual commandment - love of God and love of neighbour - forms the bedrock of Christian ethics.
 Jesus then went to expand on this with a radical call to love even enemies.

 :::info[A new commandment]